 Genre: Comedy, Drama

 22.12.2019: This review was first published on 26.04.2018 and is being updated for a more complete review, together with the publishing of the YouTube Version.

 The 1989 Portuguese Recollections of the Yellow House, original title Recordações da Casa Amarela, was directed and starred by João César Monteiro.
 It tells the bizarre story of a middle-age pervert living in a boarding house.

 World Cup Historic

-Their best run was in their debut, reaching the third place in 1966 and qualifying again only 20 years later.
-Only recently, Portugal is being a usual participant in the FIFA World Cup, qualifying in every one since 2002, reaching semi-finals in 2006.NIKE 2018-2019 Portugal Home Football Shirt
+Their best run was in their debut when they reached third place in ’66.
+Only recently Portugal is being a usual participant in the FIFA World Cup, qualifying in every one since 2002, and reaching semi-finals in 2006.

 Recordações da Casa Amarela